Final Project

 As part of your final submission, edit the README.md file of your repository for the writeup of your completed project.
 The writeup should include a short description of what work was performed by each member of the team.

 If your project was influenced by ideas or work of other people, you must properly attribute those contributions in the writeup.
 In particular, if incorporating code from others, you must reference where you got the code, and what changes you made.
 It should be clear what you did, and what others did.
-Your project will be primarily evaluated on the portion of the work that is original.
+Our grading will focus mainly on those portions that you contributed, not the work that you built on.

 Grading